AdobeDocs/campaign-standard-learn.en/help/acs/managing-processes-and-data/custom-resources/creating-custom-resources.md

 ## Overview

-The following video demonstrates the 2 custom resources and the link between the custom resources.​
+The following video demonstrates the two custom resources and the link between the custom resources.​
 >[!VIDEO](https://video.tv.adobe.com/v/27715?quality=9)

 ## Creating a Customer Resource